 If a parent wishes to talk to a teacher, we ask that he make an appointment at a convenient time.
 When a visit to the classroom is necessary, the parent must check in at the office first, sign in, and receive a visitor’s badge.
 We ask that no parents go directly to a classroom.
 We also request that parents who visit the school dress appropriately.

-Twice each year the WCA Board of Trustees and the Parent Association hold open meetings designed to keep the school family informed about the activities and operations of the Academy.
+Twice each year the WCA Board of Trustees and the Parent Association hold family meetings designed to keep the school family informed about the activities and operations of the Academy.
 Parents are strongly encouraged to attend these meetings to stay informed, give appropriate input, and show support for their children’s school.
-Meetings are held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.
+Meetings are usually held the fourth Monday in September and the second Monday in May, each at 7:00 p.m.

-In addition to the above Board and Parent Association Open Meetings, the school’s administrator hosts a mid-winter Administrator’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.
+In addition to the above Board and Parent Association Family Meetings, the school’s administrator hosts a mid-winter Administrator’s Forum during which he casts a vision for the school from his perspective, updates families about work on strategic initiatives, and provides a forum for cordial exchange of ideas between parents and the administration.

 The primary vehicle of electronic communication is the school’s web site.
 This web site contains basic information about the school as well as the Academy News, lunch menu, and e-mail addresses to send messages to the staff and administration.
 The most current edition of the school calendar (Google) is there as well as a pdf overview of the year.
 The website also contains links to HeadMaster Online, the sports calendar, and tuition payment services.